Jchavez/domain-api/README.md

 # domain-api
-Example of how to use spring-rest-docs to generate your API documentation
+Example of how to use spring-rest-docs to generate your API documentation.
+The API in this example contains basic CRUD operations on domain resources.